ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     subdomains of the Organizational Domain.
 A possibly empty set of records is returned.

+_Ticket 109_

+4. If the set is now empty and the longest PSD (#longest-psd) of the Organizational Domain is one that the receiver has determined is acceptable for PSD DMARC (discussed in the [@!DMARC-PSD] experiment description (Appendix A)), the Mail Receiver MUST query the DNS for a DMARC TXT record at the DNS domain matching the [@!DMARC-PSD] longest PSD (#longest-psd) in place of the RFC5322.From domain in the message (if different).
+A possibly empty set of records is returned.

-4. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
+5. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

-5. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.
+6. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.

-6. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:
+7. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:

     1.  if a "rua" tag is present and contains at least one